Five supporting documents to be submitted

 Applicants to the Master of Public Affairs (MPA) program: The submission of GRE, GMAT or LSAT scores is optional; submitted scores are not subject to any time limit.

 A current resume or curriculum vitae must be submitted.
 Applicants who apply online should attach this under the section asking for a resume.
 Please do not confuse this with your statement of purpose, two separate documents must be submitted.
 The resume is uploaded on page 8 of the application under the section titled Employment History; Resume and Financial Assistance.

 Three letters of recommendation are required and should reflect the academic and, if relevant, job capabilities and experience of the applicant.
 We encourage applicants to submit letters of recommendation electronically—please see the online application for instructions.
 If you have any questions or difficulty submitting your letters of recommendation, please email firstname.lastname@example.org.

 All Applicants: Please upload an official or unofficial transcript with your online application in ApplyWeb.
 You may also upload additional transcripts from any other institution you attended.

-Applicants who studied at non-U.S. institutions: Please submit an official transcript from your undergraduate degree-granting institution to the Rackham Graduate School.
+An official transcript from your undergraduate degree-granting institution must be submitted to Rackham Graduate School only after an offer of admission is made.
 Visit this link for information on how to submit an official transcript to Rackham Graduate School.

 International students must submit additional documentation with their application.
 Please see our International Applicant Materials for full requirements.